 Career Outlook for an Electrical Engineering Technician

-Employment opportunities for electrical and electronic engineering technicians were expected to see a 2% decline in jobs between 2014 and 2024, according to the BLS.
+Employment opportunities for electrical and electronic engineering technicians were expected to see little or no change in jobs between 2018 and 2028, according to the BLS.
 This could be due, in part, to competition from international companies, as well as components being better designed.

 Requirements for an Electrical Engineering Technician

 To begin a career as an electrical engineering technician, students typically need an associate's degree in electrical engineering technology from a program approved by ABET (Accreditation Board for Engineering and Technology).
 An associate's degree is a 2-year program involving classes in digital electronics, microprocessors and electric controls.
 In addition, students may be required to take math and science courses.
 Students take classes in theory as well as completing hands-on lab experiences.